Get 5% of discount using the code

 CoverageCovers over 200 destinations worldwideCovers over 190 destinations worldwide

-User experience2.6 rating on TrustPilot4.4 rating on TrustPilot
+User experience4.5 rating on Google Play4.6 rating on Google Play

 Airalo vs. Nomad feature comparison